 Note: If you have been offered the Graduate PLUS Loan, you are required to accept the Federal Direct Unsubsidized Loan before you accept the Graduate PLUS Loan.
 You CANNOT accept the PLUS Loan on the TC Portal because it requires an approved credit check.
 See below for instructions.

-STEP 1: Complete the Graduate PLUS Loan Credit Check/Request a Direct PLUS Loan.
+STEP 1: Complete the Graduate PLUS Loan Application/Credit Check to request a Direct PLUS Loan on studentaid.gov.
 Continuing students must complete this for the new aid year, regardless of whether or not they have an unexpired credit check on file from the previous year.

 Specify the exact amount you wish to borrow for the year.
 Please note that we are unable to process your Graduate PLUS Loan request if you do not indicate a specific amount.
 You may also choose to borrow the maximum amount by checking the statement, “I want to borrow the maximum Direct PLUS Loan amount for which I am eligible, as determined by the school.”
 The requested amount will be split evenly between the academic term(s) you are enrolled in.
 Then, specify the requested loan period:

 Proceed through the application and verify that all information, including your address, is correct.
 You will receive an immediate credit decision thereafter - only "Credit Approved" Graduate PLUS Loan applications will be processed by the Office of Financial Aid.
-Confirmation of a credit decision will be automatically sent within 2-3 business days.
 Details for Grad PLUS credit denials are below.

 STEP 2: Complete the Federal Graduate PLUS Electronic Master Promissory Note (E-MPN).
 Previous student borrowers within the last 10 years at TC who do not have a credit denial history can skip this step and this requirement will automatically be linked after accepting this loan offer in the corresponding aid year.

-First-time PLUS Loan borrowers at TC will need to complete a Federal Graduate PLUS E-MPN at studentloans.gov.
+First-time PLUS Loan borrowers at TC will need to complete a Federal Graduate PLUS E-MPN at studentaid.gov.
 Once completed/satisfied, this requirement will automatically renew for up to ten years.
 When completing the session, be sure to enter TC's School Code (G03979).
-View the navigation bar on the main studentloans.gov page to find the link to complete your E-MPN.
-It will appear as "Complete Loan Agreement (Master Promissory Note)."
+View the navigation bar on the website to find the link to complete your E-MPN under "Complete Aid Process".
+It will appear as "Grad PLUS MPN" under "Complete Master Promissory Note".

-Once you have completed the steps above for your PLUS Loan, the Office of Financial Aid will receive your credit decision from the U.S. Department of Education within 2-3 business days.
-If approved, your Graduate PLUS Loan status will change from "Offered" to "Accepted."
+Once you have completed the steps above for your PLUS Loan, the Office of Financial Aid will receive your credit decision from the U.S. Department of Education within 5-10 business days.
+If approved, your Graduate PLUS Loan status on your TC Portal will change from "Offered" to "Accepted."
 If you are denied, the status will change to "Deny."

 An endorser is someone who does not have an adverse credit history and agrees to repay the loan if you do not/cannot repay.
 If you choose to obtain an endorser, the individual will complete the following steps: